murex/Kata-BowlingGame/cpp/GETTING_STARTED.md

 ### Running the kata from a terminal with CMake
 <details><summary>Instructions</summary>

-If you already have CMake 3.21.0 or higher already installed on your machine, you can run one of the below commands to build the project.
+If you already have CMake 3.21.0 or higher installed on your machine, you can run one of the below commands to build the project.

 > ***Reminder***: the commands below should be run from [Kata-BowlingGame/cpp]() directory